pstjohn/levanstjohn-wedding/registry/index.md

 Since Katie and I are still figuring out where we will live together, we haven't registered for many larger items.
-We would certainly welcome financial assistance to help with the larger items: new bed, furnature, etc., but sadly would have no place to put them in the meantime!
+We would certainly welcome financial assistance to help with the larger items: new bed, furniture, etc., but sadly would have no place to put them in the meantime!